crehn/list-query/README.md

 ## What ListQuery is not

 * ListQuery may be inspired by [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query) but it is not "LINQ for Java"
-    * You cannot query anything besides lists.
+    * You cannot query anything besides lists (or rather collections).
 No databases, no XML files, etc. Just lists.
     * Have a look at this [Stackoverflow question](http://stackoverflow.com/questions/1217228/what-is-the-java-equivalent-for-linq)
 * ListQuery is not a replacement for streams
     * Streams are more powerful and sometimes you will need the expressiveness of streams.
 Go and use them.
 They are great.
 ListQuery is just for optimizing readability in the simple cases.